 Conform to UL: ♦ according to UL508C

 Certified ◆E-File_No.: E235342

-The UL certification is documented device (type specification plate). d by a "UL" logo on the "UL" logo:
+The UL certification is documented device (type specification plate).
+(Ui)

+"UL" logo:

 Conditions of utilization

 - The devices are only to be installed in a degree of contamination 2 environment (maximum). - The devices must be appropriately protected (e.g. by a switching cabinet). - Tightening Torque of the Field Wiring Terminals.